My wife wearing a princess cut pave diamond engagement ring ($2,000).

-The princess cut is currently the 2nd most popular shape after the round diamond.
-It was first introduced to the world in the 1960’s by a man from London named Arpad Nagy.
+The princess cut is the 2nd most popular shape after the round diamond.
+It was first introduced to the world in the 1960s by a gentleman from London named Arpad Nagy.
 Back then, the princess cut was derived as a variation of another cutting style called the “profile cut”.

 A. Nagy wanted to create a cut that could make efficient use of rough stone with less wastage and one that could emulate the brilliance and fire of a brilliant cutting style.
-Over the course of a few years, leading cutters had poured in huge efforts in optical research to perfect the design and evolved it into what it is known as today as the square modified brilliant.
+Within a short span of a few years, leading cutters poured in huge research efforts to perfect the design and evolved it into what we call today as the square modified brilliant.

 |Table %||63% – 69%||57% – 75%||53% – 82%||Outside Ranges|